List of Monogatari characters: Deathtopia Virtuoso Suicide-Master

 Deathtopia Virtuoso Suicide-Master (デストピア・ヴィルトゥオーゾ・スーサイドマスター, Desutopia Virutuōso Sūsaidomasutā) is natural born vampire first introduced in Acerola Bon Appétit.
 She described herself as the death-prepared, death-inevitable, death-certain vampire.
 She has created many minions during her over 1000 years lifespan, the most notable ones being Kiss-shot Acerola-orion Heart-under-blade, Tropicalesque Home-A-Wave Dog-Strings and Harimaze Kie.

 During Acerola Bon Appétit, she had stumbled upon Princess Acerola and attempted to eat her.
 However, due to Princess Acerola's beauty, she was unable to do so, and resulted in her starving to death many times.
 Eventually she decided to turn Princess Acerola into a vampire instead of eatting her, turning Princess Acerola into Kiss-shot.

 In Shinobu Mustard, Deathtopia decided to pay Shinobu a visit for the first time since 600 years.
 Along the way, she decided to eat Harimaze Kie due to her extreme anorexia.
 However, she got food poisoning from eating her, resulting in Deathtopia fainting and Harimaze Kie becoming a vampire.
 She was later resurrected by Araragi and reunited with Shinobu.
 She was soon exiled from Japan and placed under supervision by the specialists due to the events that transpired.

 One year later, Deathtopia was infected with a curse caused by Tropicalesque that triggered during her reunion with Shinobu.
-She was on the verge of death until she was reverted back into a human by Shinobu's power drain under the supervision of Kagenui.
+She was on the verge of death until she was reverted into a human by Shinobu's power drain under the supervision of Kagenui.
 On Araragi's day of graduation from Manase University, Deathtopia succumbed to Coronavirus.
 She had lived a happy life during her final days, where she had frequent zoom calls with Shinobu.